Barnes7599/glossary/AI Glossary.md

 OpenAI’s conversational interface built on the GPT family.
 It answers questions, writes and edits text or code, and can call tools like web browsers or data APIs.
 Newer versions handle images, audio, and very long contexts, effectively acting as a general-purpose assistant rather than a simple chatbot.

+# Chats

+In AI, "chats" refer to the interactions or conversations between a user and a conversational agent (such as a chatbot or virtual assistant).
+Chats can encompass a variety of formats, including text-based messaging, voice communication, or even visual inputs.
+The focus is on the exchange of information, where users can ask questions, seek assistance, or engage in dialogue.

 # Claude

 Anthropic’s large language model/assistant, designed around “helpful, harmless, honest” principles.
 Claude handles long documents, images, and complex reasoning, and can follow constitutional rules baked into training to keep outputs within desired bounds.